brandonxiang/keynote/md/aroom.md

 ---

-We want to build a tool instead of lerna.
+We want to create a tool instead of lerna.

 We like monorepo, but also we hate monorepo.